japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 handleStageCancellation...FIXME

-handleStageCancellation is used when DAGSchedulerEventProcessLoop is requested to handle a xref:scheduler:DAGSchedulerEvent.adoc#StageCancelled[StageCancelled] event.
+handleStageCancellation is used when DAGSchedulerEventProcessLoop is requested to handle a scheduler:DAGSchedulerEvent.md#StageCancelled[StageCancelled] event.

 === [[handleTaskSetFailed]] TaskSetFailed Event Handler